Azure-Samples/api-management-workspaces-migration-deprecated/README.md

 - Subscriptions

-The tool aborts migration if it detects:
+The tool aborts migration if it detects the following scenarios that aren't supported in workspaces preview:

 * A backend used in the `set-backend` policy